Page cover

 • delegated worker jobs for Virtual agents and ERC-8004 agents that need verifiable execution

 Delegation is universal: it works for Virtual agents and ERC-8004 agents.
-The integration surface differs, but the core behavior is the same.
+The integration surface differs; the core behavior is the same.

 High-Level Flow